• Skip to primary navigation

-Dr. VJ Periyakoil is a Professor of Medicine and Associate Dean of Research at Stanford University School of Medicine; Founding Director, Stanford Palliative Care Education & Training Program & the Stanford Hospice & Palliative Medicine Fellowship Program.
+Dr. VJ Periyakoil serves as the inaugural Director of Stanford Medicine’s Longevity, Equity and Aging Research Consortium.
+Dr. Periyakoil is a Professor of Medicine and Associate Dean of Research (Geriatrics and Palliative Care) at Stanford University School of Medicine and Associate Chief of Staff at the VA Palo Alto Health Care System.
+She founded the Stanford Palliative Care Education and Training Program.
+In 2009, she founded the Stanford Hospice and Palliative Medicine ACGME Fellowship Program and directed it until 2022.
 Dr. Periyakoil is a member of the study section for the National Institute of Aging, National Institutes of Health, the Senior Associate Editor of the Journal of Palliative Medicine and Associate Editor, the Journal of the American Geriatrics Society.
-She is the Emerita Chair of the Ethnogeriatrics Committee of the American Geriatrics Society, was the founding Chair of the American Board of Internal Medicine’s Hospice & Palliative Medicine SEP Committee, Board member of the Council of faculty and Societies, founding Chair, Diversity Committee of the American Association of Medical Colleges.
+She is the Emerita Chair of the Ethnogeriatrics Committee of the American Geriatrics Society, was the founding Chair of the American Board of Internal Medicine’s Hospice/Palliative Medicine SEP Committee, Board member of the Council of faculty and Societies, founding Chair, Diversity Committee of the American Association of Medical Colleges.
 Her work has been and is funded by grants from NIH, HRSA, foundations as well as the Department of Veterans Affairs.

 John W. Etchemendy is Denning Family Co-Director, Stanford Institute for Human-Centered Artificial Intelligence; Provost Emeritus, and Patrick Suppes Family Professor in the School of Humanities and Sciences, Stanford University.